For a gourmet hike

 To extend the pleasure, consider a brunch at the Auberge Couleurs de France, where lunch is a celebration of local produce and enchanting scenery.

-👉 Discover restaurants that will charm you with their local flavors.
+👉 Discover restaurants that will charm you with their local flavors

-- The Village Festival at Omega Park, October 4 and 5, 2025
+- The Village Festival at Parc Oméga, October 4 and 5, 2025

-A lively event where you can discover a wide range of local products: gourmet foods, crafts, knitting, painting, and much more.
-Enjoy the fall atmosphere, folk music, and family entertainment! - The Bal des citrouillesFarmer market , October 4 and 5, 2025, from 10 a.m. to 4 p.m.
+A lively event where you can discover a wide variety of local products: gourmet treats, crafts, knitted goods, paintings, and much more.
+An autumn atmosphere, folk music, and family-friendly activities await you! - The Bal des citrouilles at Farmer market , October 4–5, 2025, from 10 a.m. to 4 p.m.

 Pumpkins, festive music, and local delicacies: a colorful celebration in the heart of the season. - fall Harvest at Fairmont Le Château Montebello, November 7, 2025